DeekshaYetaboina/veevaipluiautomation/README.md

 ---

+## Logging ##

+Implemented using Log4j2
+Logs stored at: /target/logs/framework.log

+---

 ## Screenshot Feature ##

 - Screenshots are automatically captured when a test fails
 - Saved in the `/reports` folder
 - Attached to the Extent Report for easier debugging

+---

+## Git & Project Hygiene ##

+Ignored unnecessary files:

+- /target/
+- /reports/
+- /allure-results/
+- /logs/
+- Clean and structured commits